 d) Cases should be resolved as quickly as possible, but, where work has already been submitted to the external examiner, it should be a decision of the examiners whether an oral examination can proceed if the PGR AMIP’s work is not yet complete.
 If the oral examination does proceed, the examination report should not be finalised until the PGR AMIP has concluded its work and reported.

 e) The panel should also report to the Graduate Chair in the PGR’s department.
 The Dean of YGRS will determine whether or not any external funding body needs to be informed.
-A note should be made on the student record, if misconduct is established
+A note should be made on the student record, if misconduct is established.

-If a PGR is found to have committed academic misconduct in a formal PGR assessment (i.e. submission for a formal review of progress or for an award), then the PGR AMIP will meet and come to a conclusion on the extent of the misconduct and the penalty to be applied.
+5.1 If a PGR is found to have committed academic misconduct in a formal PGR assessment (ie submission for a formal review of progress or for an award), then the PGR AMIP will meet and come to a conclusion on the extent of the misconduct and the penalty to be applied.
 This will take place prior to consideration of the academic outcome by the examiners or progression panel.
 In very serious cases of misconduct, the assessment process will not be completed and the PGR’s registration will be terminated.
 The following tables will be used by the PGR AMIP to determine the penalty.

 5.2 Penalty table

-Academic misconduct identified?
+Academic misconduct identified? |

-PROGRESSION STAGE
+Penalty/Outcome PROGRESSION STAGE |

-AWARD STAGE
+Penalty/Outcome AWARD STAGE |

-poor practice such as missing cited items from bibliography or incorrect citation
+No Eg no case to answer or limited poor practice such as missing cited items from bibliography or incorrect citation |

-Significant but limited and remediable failure of academic integrity which does not undermine the integrity of the work as a whole (e.g. the PGR has made a genuine but flawed attempt to properly attribute written material or misrepresented genuine results in a manner which does not affect the validity of conclusions).
+Yes - Level 1 Significant but limited and remediable failure of academic integrity which does not undermine the integrity of the work as a whole (eg the PGR has made a genuine but flawed attempt to properly attribute written material or misrepresented genuine results in a manner which does not affect the validity of conclusions).
+Note that Level 1 penalties accumulate, including across stages of study.
+Therefore, a Level 1 offence at the Award Stage, following a Level 1 offence at the Progression Stage, will be deemed a Level 2 offence and lead to termination of the PGR's registration. |

 If first Level 1 offence: